May 14, 2026

 • The date you found each issue and the date you fixed it.

-• The before-and-after metric so you can prove the fix worked.
+• The before-and-after metric, so you can tell whether the fix worked.

-Over a year that sheet becomes the clearest story of your site's progress, and it makes every future audit faster because you already know where the weak spots tend to appear.
+Over a year, that sheet becomes the clearest record of the site's progress — and it makes every future audit faster, because you already know where the weak spots tend to reappear.

 Frequently Asked Questions